Thanks to the growing popularity of martial arts, more people are starting to appreciate the intricacies of grappling and the ground game.

-#1 It’s Great For Fitness
+#1 It Is Great For Fitness

-#2 It Teaches You Valuable Self-Defence Skills
+#2 It Teaches You Valuable Self-Defense Skills

-You may learn, for instance, how to escape when someone has you in a bear hug or a chokehold, or how to launch an attack when you’re lying on your back.
+You may learn, for instance, how to escape when someone has you in a bear hug or a chokehold, or how to launch an attack when you are lying on your back.

-#3 It’s Useful For Everybody
+#3 It Is Useful For Everybody

 As a smaller person, you might find yourself initially squashed under someone much bigger and heavier than you are.
-But as you pick up more skills and technical knowledge, you’ll soon find yourself less afraid of sparring with larger training partners.
+But as you pick up more skills and techniques, you will find yourself less afraid of sparring with larger training partners.